amber-brown/amber-brown/content/blog/handling-dates-with-javascript/index.md

 //> 1572105039416
 ```

 In the above code, you will notice that the date is returned as a Unix timestamp.
-This is the number of milliseconds elapsed since 1 January 1970.
+This is the number of milliseconds elapsed since the 1st January 1970.
 This may be useful if you are wanting to store the current time in a database in this format.

-You can also use the `parse()` method to change a string date into a unix date.
+You can also use the `parse()` method to change a string date into a date object.
 For more methods that can be used with a date object, check out the [documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).

-## Code Examples

-### Example 1

-### Example 2

 ## Moment.js

+To help manage dates in the browser and in node.js, you can use the [moment.js](https://momentjs.com/) library.
+Moment.js builds on top of the Javascript Date functionality and includes many convenience functions.

+For more information on the use of moment.js you can view this [cheatsheet](https://devhints.io/moment).